 A lot about this soup makes me think it was born out of convenience and necessity.
 Just about all the ‘general’ Vietnamese restaurants around me in Little Saigon (Southern California) will have this since it is pretty simple.
 If the restaurant has a pot of meat broth ready, they can cobble together the rest with other common Vietnamese kitchen and pantry items.

 Skills-wise, this soup is pretty easy to make once you know what’s in it.
 And if you’re up for it, there are a few mods I have below you can make to the recipe if you’re so inclined.

 The meatball looking fellas in this soup, called gach, or rieu, were originally made with pounded mini crabs in Vietnam.
 We’re not going to pound or blend any crabs for this recipe but we’re going to substitute a 5.6 ounce can of Lee’s brand Minced Crab or Prawns, and some fresh crab meat instead.

 Crab pounding for this reminds me of David Chang’s thoughts on lollipopping chicken drumsticks: a pain in the butt to do, so if someone’s doing it for you it’s a real sign of love.

-My own mother has never gone through this trouble for me or the family, and you’re highly unlikely going to find any freshly pounded crabs at restaurants for this soup–not at <$10 a bowl anyway.
-Some of my family members have the patience to work in fresh baby crabs into their rieu though.
+My own mother has never gone through this trouble for me or the family, and you’re highly unlikely going to find any freshly pounded crabs at restaurants for this soup–not if you’re paying under $10 a bowl anyway.
+Some of the more experienced cooks in my family have the patience to work in fresh baby crabs into their rieu though.

-My maternal great grandmother loved to cook and was apparently pretty crafty and resourceful.
-Lacking proper tools to pound crabs when in the States, she fashioned a mortar and pestle from an old army helmet and a baseball bat.
+My late, maternal great grandmother loved to cook and was apparently pretty crafty and resourceful.
+Lacking proper tools to pound crabs for this soup when in the States, she fashioned a mortar and pestle from an old army helmet and a baseball bat!